 If you want to give it a shot, I have an entire guide on how to get one month ahead on your budget.

 I love credit cards.
 I put just about everything on a credit card.
 The problem is that most people are using credit cards incorrectly.

-First, many people put their expenses on a credit card then pay it off with next month’s income.
+First, many people put their expenses on a credit card and then pay it off with the next month’s income.
 This means they’re spending money they haven’t even earned yet.

 Here are a few rules of thumb for using credit cards responsibly:

 - Only spend money you already have in your checking account

 - Keep your credit card utilization below 30%

 - Pay your balance off in full every month

 Read More: How to Use Credit Cards Responsibly

 When you have debt, it can be tempting to simply pay the minimum monthly payment the lender requires of you.
 That way, you have more money each month to spend on other things.